 What you get for the price is unbelievable!
 By the way, you might have bumped into the Cort AD810 OP version, “OP” means “Open Pore” and think of this as a guitar without a thick finish!
 Personally, I really like the sound better than the varnished ones.

 I remember we would sell dozens of AD810s in a month only.
 According to constant tests applied to each guitar, this model is a beast for the price you pay.
 Most of them are ready to play out of the box, without adjustment.
-It is true because I am able to remember the faults that we encountered during the tests.
-Only a couple of AD810s were faulty due to the fretboard and the neck had been working against each other so they cracked the finish over the position markers.
+It is true because I can remember the faults that we encountered during the tests.
+Only a couple of AD810s were faulty due to the fretboard and the neck working against each other so they cracked the finish over the position markers.